The Benefits of Boxing

 Improves Overall Strength

-As you can imagine, punching and moving will ask from you a right level of strength since a classic pro heavy bag has a weight of around 100 pounds but might go way over that.
+As you can imagine, punching and moving will ask you the right level of strength since a classic pro heavy bag has a weight of around 100 pounds but might go way over that.
 In this type of workout, you will punch a bag many times, hundreds of times.
 All this activity will stimulate your core, upper body, and even your lower body.

 Not to mention, if you go to a gym for boxing, you will surely start using other types of workouts as well to improve your strength, such as pushups, squats, and planks which all have a very beneficial effect on your body.

-Hand-eye coordination may not be the first thought to come across your mind when you think of essential things, and you may not know that it affects your overall health, but it does.
+Hand-eye coordination may not be the first thought to come to your mind when you think of essential things, and you may not know that it affects your overall health, but it does.
 This coordination is crucial when it comes to one’s gross and fine motor skills.

 If your hand-eye coordination is good, you will have better and faster reflexes and reaction time.
 As a result, your physical coordination is improved as well, as a whole.
 This is highly important, especially as we age since balance and coordination lose their development and the risk of falling increases.